lpalova/dsp/statistics/8-3-scoring.md

 Write a function that takes a goal-scoring rate, {\tt lam}, in goals per game, and simulates a game by generating the time between goals until the total time exceeds 1 game, then returns the number of goals scored.

-Write another function that simulates many games, stores the estimates of $\lambda$ {\tt lam}, then computes their mean error and RMSE.
+Write another function that simulates many games, stores the estimates of *lam*, then computes their mean error and RMSE.

 Is this way of making an estimate biased?
 Plot the sampling distribution of the estimates and the 90\% confidence interval.
 What is the standard error?
-What happens to sampling error for increasing values of {\tt lam}?
+What happens to sampling error for increasing values of *lam*?

 1) RMSE for this way of estimating lambda is 1.4
 2) The mean error is small and decreases with m, so this estimator appears to be unbiased.
-3) As {\tt lam} increases, the standard error increases:
+3) As *lam* increases, the standard error increases:
-{\tt lam} RMSE CI
+*lam* RMSE CI
 2 1.4 (0,5)
 3 1.7 (0,6)
 4 2.0 (1,8)